shaun-c23/FAST_model/readME.txt

 ABOUT THIS CODE PACKAGE

+## License and Usage
+This code is licensed for non-commercial academic use only.
+Redistribution is permitted under the terms in LICENSE.

 There are a number of files located in this package and their descriptions are below:
 	- mat_props.h: includes the material properties
 	- poly_fit.h: curve fit for weighted average properties